 Cider press.
-Own business for the production of cider.
+Own cider production business.
 How to make cider carbonated

-From a utopia, flying cars have become a reality.
+Flying cars have gone from utopia to reality.
 Today we can talk about 10 models of real cars that can take to the skies.

 People have dreamed of flying for a long time.
 Thanks to this, the airplane was created more than 100 years ago.
-Then mankind got acquainted with helicopters and airplanes.
-But one could only dream of conquering hearts with their appearance and speed of flying cars from science fiction films.
+Then humanity became acquainted with helicopters and airplanes.
+But one could only dream about the flying cars from science fiction films that captured hearts with their appearance and speed.

 For more than a hundred years, many companies have been working on their creation.
 Finally, we managed to get the process off the ground.